heikkilevanto/heikkilevanto/README.md

 I have been programming all my life, since I was 8 years old.

-Open for job offers in Copenhagen, writing, testing, debugging, and even documenting C, C++, Perl, and many other languages.
-Last 20 years I have been with Index Data, working with bibliographic data in all its ugly forms.
-Before that, and probably soon again, free-lancing very varied kinds of jobs from microcontrollers to mainframes.
+Retired programmer in Copenhagen.
+For 2 decades I used to work with Index Data, working with bibliographic data in all its ugly forms.
+Before that, free-lancing very varied kinds of jobs from microcontrollers to mainframes.
 These days I prefer Debian Linux, but am not religious about it.
 <!--